 - The deposit invoice, which must be signed and returned along with your deposit payment in order to secure your spot.

-- The “diet & medical” information sheet that must be filled out and returned no later than three weeks prior to your trip.
+- The “diet & medical information” trip planning form.
+This must be filled out and returned no later than three weeks prior to your trip.

 Step 5: Confirm booking reservation by paying deposit

-If you make a late booking and the deposit deadline has already passed, you will need to send your deposit immediately.
+If you make a late booking and the deposit deadline has already passed, you will need to send your deposit immediately to reserve your spot.

 *Please note that we will not hold your reserved trip dates if we do not received your deposit payment by the payment deadline.

-Mail a cheque or money order, payable to Bamfield Marine Sciences Centre, to:
+Mail a cheque, payable to Bamfield Marine Sciences Centre, to:

 Field Trip Program